Integration of Pre-trained Networks with Continuous Token Interface for End-to-End Spoken Language Understanding: Proposed Method

 \subsubsection{ASR Loss}

-The ASR loss is a token classification loss that is commonly used for Seq2Seq ASR network~\cite{chan2015listen}.
-Without this, the quality of the ASR hypothesis is slowly degraded in the process of end-to-end training in the SLU loss.
+The ASR loss ($L_{ASR}$) is a token classification loss that is commonly used for Seq2Seq ASR network~\cite{chan2016listen}.
+Without this, the quality of the ASR hypothesis slowly degrades in the process of E2E SLU training.